tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/service-instance-health-check.rst

-Contrail Release 4.1 adds support for BFD-based health check for BGP as a Service (BGPaaS) sessions.
+Release 4.1 adds support for BFD-based health check for BGP as a Service (BGPaaS) sessions.

 This health check should not be confused with the BFD-based health check over VMIs feature, also introduced in Release 4.1.
 The BFD-based health check for VMIs cannot be used for a BGPaaS session, because the session shares a tenant destination address over a set of VMIs, with only one VMI active at any given time.